kmsmith137/ch_frb_l1/MANUAL.md

-  -v increases verbosity of the toplevel ch-frb-l1 logic -p enables a very verbose debug trace of the pipe I/O between L1a and L1b -m enables a very verbose debug trace of the memory_slab_pool allocation
+  -v increases verbosity of the toplevel ch-frb-l1 logic -p enables a very verbose debug trace of the pipe I/O between L1a and L1b -m enables a very verbose debug trace of the memory_slab_pool allocation -w enables a very verbose debug trace of the logic for writing chunks
 ```
 The L1 server takes four parameter files as follows: